kkovary/RNAseqExplorer/README.md

 # Features to add
 - Transcript variant plots
 - Add data points to plot
-- Second tab with volcano plots
-  - Choose x/y for ratio
-  - Choose pvalue and fold change cutoff
-  - Export plot and table
 - Sliders for error bar and point sizes
 - Fold change plots (over D0 or siRNA)